 Ben Beri was an American juggler popular from the late 1920s to the early 1960s.
 He performed in a tuxedo, exuding an air of elegance, but included a great deal of comedy that bordered on slapstick at times.
+He was taught to juggle at the age of 6 by well-known vaudeville juggler Jack Greene.
 Below are three descriptions of Beri’s act by contemporary jugglers who saw and knew him.

 “Ben Beri billed himself as “The Juggling Zani” and his manner was indeed clownish.
 But he was also very elegant.
 One of the most polished performers of his time, Beri worked with clubs, balls, parasols, and tambourines.
 Although his comedy almost reached the point of slapstick, he never lost his sense of elegance and dignity of characterization.
 Ben Beri worked the best theaters during his very successful career.” – Francisco Alvarez